-One way to get additional customer or user data, are so-called data traps: you offer your customers or partners a free service or an app.
-Through this app you then collect the additional data.
+One way to get additional customers or user data is a so-called data trap: you offer your customers or partners a free service or an app.
+Through this app, you then collect additional data.

 Step 3 of 4

 Paid data is data from other companies that you have purchased or exchanged for your own data or your own services (as part of a data exchange).
-If the other company has created or captured this data, it is called “second party data”.
+If the other company has created or captured this data, it is called “second-party data”.
 Data brokers who sell data of other companies offer “third party data”.
-Another source of paid data are data marketplaces.
+Another source of paid data is a data marketplace.
 The data providers usually do not sell the data exclusively to you and usually only for limited purposes.

 Step 4 of 4